Bigelow Expandable Activity Module: Characteristics

-BEAM is composed of two metal bulkheads, an aluminum structure, and multiple layers of soft fabric with spacing between layers, protecting an internal restraint and bladder system; it has neither windows nor internal power.
+BEAM is composed of two metal bulkheads, an aluminium structure, and multiple layers of soft fabric with spacing between layers, protecting an internal restraint and bladder system; it has neither windows nor internal power.
 The module was expanded about a month after being attached by its Common Berthing Mechanism to the space station.
 It was inflated from its packed dimensions of 2.16 m long and 2.36 m in diameter to its pressurized dimensions of 4.01 m long and 3.23 m in diameter.
 The module has a mass of 1413 kg, and its interior pressure is 101.3 kPa, the same as inside of the ISS.

 BEAM's internal dimensions provide 16.0 m3 of volume where a crew member will enter the module three to four times per year to collect sensor data, perform microbial surface sampling, conduct periodic change-out of the radiation area monitors, and inspect the general condition of the module.
 The hatch to the module will otherwise remain closed.
 Its interior is described as being "a large closet with padded white walls", with various equipment and sensors attached to two central supports.

 Radiation shielding

 The flexible Kevlar-like materials of construction are proprietary.
 The multiple layers of flexible fabric and closed-cell vinyl polymer foam in the BEAM structural shell are expected to provide impact protection (see Whipple shield) as well as radiation protection, but model calculations need to be validated by actual measurements.

-In a 2002 NASA study, it was suggested that materials that have high hydrogen contents, such as polyethylene, can reduce primary and secondary radiation to a greater extent than metals, such as aluminum.
+In a 2002 NASA study, it was suggested that materials that have high hydrogen contents, such as polyethylene, can reduce primary and secondary radiation to a greater extent than metals, such as aluminium.
 Vinyl polymer may also be used in laboratories and other applications for radiation shield garments.

-BCSS airlock

-In 2013, Bigelow mentioned a concept to build a second BEAM module for use as an airlock on its planned Bigelow Commercial Space Station.
-The module's inflatable nature would provide room for up to three crew or tourists to spacewalk simultaneously, compared with a maximum of two that can operate outside the ISS.